Whether a computer science student or a seasoned IT professional, a decent laptop is your best friend.

 During college times, there will be times when you will be working on your CS project in the library and then quickly move to another part of the campus to attend an important class.

 Or you are always on the move and need your laptop most of the time.
-In that case, you should pick a lightweight and durable laptop with a decent battery backup.
+In that case, you should pick a lightweight, durable laptop with a decent battery backup.

 7. Software compatibility